bigjohnson/MikroTikMqttTelegrafInfluxdbGrafana/README.md

 * Go to System/Certificates and create one cert, if you have already create it you can skip this step.
 * Now you can select the cert on the Certificate Broker.
 * Test the mqtt broker connection publish something
-* You cann add a script to publish router info to the mqtt broker.
+* You can add a script to publish router info to the mqtt broker.

 ```
 ################################ Configuration ################################